Lokasvara/hello-world/README.md

 Hi all!!

-I a student trying to learn this app.
+I a student trying to learn this app really.